 Even the most experienced travelers get hoodwinked from time to time.
 Spend some time learning about common scams in your destination: how they work, where they’re most likely to happen, and how to spot and avoid them.

 - Taxi Scams.
 There are far too many ways for unscrupulous taxi drivers to take advantage of naive travelers.
-Angles include setting the meter at a higher rate than warranted for the route, adding surcharges (airport, extra passengers, and the like) when not warranted, and taking indirect routes to rack up the meter.
+Angles include setting the meter at a higher rate than warranted, adding unapproved surcharges (such as for the airport or extra passengers), and taking indirect routes to rack up the meter.

 - Guide Scams.
-Beware overly friendly locals bearing verbal gifts.
-If someone comes up to you and starts asking questions about where you’re from, where you’re staying, and what sights you’re planning on seeing, they’re probably warming up to give you detailed advice about what to do — and then ask you to pay for it.
-Once you spot this scam, disengage politely but firmly.
+Beware of overly friendly locals bearing verbal gifts.
+If someone starts asking questions about where you’re from, where you’re staying, and what sights you’re planning on seeing, they’re probably warming up to give you detailed advice about what to do — and then ask you to pay for it.

 - Bag Scams.
-Beware overly friendly locals offering to take a load off.
 Many freelance porters are perfectly honest, but it’s wise not to trust anyone with your bags whose identity or employment you can’t verify.

 - Tab Scams.
-Avoid leaving your tab open at bars and restaurants where prices aren’t clearly displayed.
-Instead, pay for each purchase separately, even if you’re staying for a while.
-Otherwise, you could find yourself presented with an exorbitantly inflated tab.
-In some countries, it’s not unheard of for bouncers to threaten foreign patrons who balk at inflated tabs with violence.
+Avoid leaving your bar or restaurant tab open when you can’t see prices.
+Instead, pay for each purchase separately.
+Otherwise, you could end up with an exorbitantly inflated bill.
+In some countries, bouncers threaten foreign patrons who balk at inflated tabs with violence.

-25. Get an Unlocked Phone or International Data Plan
+31. Get an Unlocked Cellphone or International Data Plan

 Public transit does fall flat in parts of the developing world.
 If you’re not sure about the safety, reliability, or extensiveness of the public transportation systems in your destination cities, check with impartial third parties (such as travel guides or travel agents) before your trip.